5 Creative Ways to Raise Private Money with a 506(c) Offering

-His current deal is located in Spartanburg, South Carolina, so he’s taken out ads in local papers in North and South Carolina. “[I’ve taken ads out in] markets that are very close to these areas.
+For a recent deal in Spartanburg, South Carolina, he took out ads in local papers in North and South Carolina. “[I’ve taken ads out in] markets that are very close to these areas.
 Charlotte’s an hour away.
 Greenville is about 45 minutes away.
 Charleston.
 Those types of things because people tend to like investing locally, even though long-term I think that’s a bad strategy, it’s a great gateway if they can drive by the property and see it.”

 4 – Webinars

 In addition to crowdfunding, Facebook, and newspaper ads, Mark also does webinars.
 In adherence to the “be everywhere,” “blanket/carpet” marketing strategy, he wants to advertise on as many platforms as possible.

 Mark said, “The webinar was helpful because we get one-on-one questions.
 We get a bunch of people and interest built around that specific concept of hosting a webinar and you can record it and then send it to others, so it gives you sort of a platform and another contact point to reach out to people.”

 Mark’s final advertising strategy is good, old-fashioned referrals.
 He said, “The referral [is] probably in everyone’s experience has been why you start with your friends and family, because they know you… If you perform for them, they will refer you to their friends and family, and so on and so on.
 That’s typically been the best source for us overall.”